Rob Maclellan

-Robert Roy Cameron "Rob" Maclellan AM (born 8 March 1934) is a former Australian politician.
+Robert Roy Cameron Maclellan AM (born 8 March 1934) is a former Australian politician.
 He was a Liberal member of the Victorian Legislative Assembly, representing the seats of Gippsland West (1970–76), Berwick (1976–92) and Pakenham (1992–2002).
 He was Deputy Leader of the Liberal Party from 1982 to 1985.

 Background

 Maclellan was born in Melbourne to businessman Roy James Maclellan and Amy Catherine McMicking.
 He attended Melbourne Grammar School and received a Bachelor of Law from Melbourne University in 1966.
 He has also studied history at La Trobe University.
-He worked in the Victorian Attorney-General's department before teaching at Sunshine and Northcote High Schools, finally becoming a farmer at San Remo jointly with his brother.
+He worked in the Victorian Attorney-General's department before teaching at Sunshine and Northcote High Schools, finally becoming a farmer in South Gippsland at San Remo jointly with his brother.

 Maclellan married Beverley Merrill Bonwick on 22 June 1963; they have three children.
 He still lives in San Remo.